AN OVERVIEW OF BPD

-Borderline personality disorder (BPD) is a serious mental illness that causes unstable moods, behavior, and relationships.
+Borderline personality disorder (BPD) is a serious mental illness that centers on the inability to manage emotions effectively.
+The disorder occurs in the context of relationships: sometimes all relationships are affected, sometimes only one.
 It usually begins during adolescence or early adulthood.

 Research has shown that outcomes can be quite good for people with BPD, particularly if they are engaged in treatment.
 With specialized therapy, most people with borderline personality disorder find their symptoms are reduced and their lives are improved.
 Although not all the symptoms may ease, there is often a major decrease in problem behaviors and suffering.
 Under stress, some symptoms may come back.
 When this happens, people with BPD should return to therapy and other kinds of support.